Envek/kaigionrails-postgresql-as-seen-by-rubyists/slides.md

 ::ruby::

-Internally stores number of days since year 4713 BC.
+Internally stores number of days since year 4713 BC up to infinity.

 > The Julian day number is in elapsed days since noon (Greenwich Mean Time) on January 1, 4713 BCE (in the Julian calendar).
 >